 C.1.18.
-Give details, in those years in which the external advisor has participated, the business relationships with the external advisor or any company belonging to his/her group has with the company or any company in the group:
+Give details, in those years in which an external advisor has participated, the business relationships with the external advisor or any company belonging to his/her group has with the company or any company in the group:

-In 2016 and 2018 Rusell Reynolds carried out the evaluation of the Board of Directors and Grifols has hired its headhunting services in some occasions.
-During 2019 the evaluation has been internal.
+In 2016 and 2018 Rusell Reynolds carried out the evaluation of the Board of Directors and the Company's Committees.
+Grifols has hired its headhunting services in some occasions.
+In 2020 the evaluation was carried out internally, as in the previous year.